Dallas/Fort Worth BLUES ARTISTS

 Lee McBee Interview

 Hash Brown is the widely known as the King of the Dallas blues jams, after 9+ years of hosting Schooner's Sunday night jam and 13 1/2 years of hosting a Tuesday jam at The Bone.
 Hash is the heart and soul of the Dallas blues scene and has mentored literally hundreds of aspiring blues performers.
 A former housemate of blues giant Sam Myers, Hash has released one album on the European Parsefil label and a self produced CD titled Rollin' Blues.
 His versatility is amazing and has enabled him to work and record with such diverse artists as Zuzu Bollin, Big Al Dupree, Henry Qualls, Sam Myers, Bobby Rush, and Barrelhouse Chuck.
 Hash is currently fronting a mean three piece, The Hash Brown Band, and his guitar work is sounding better than ever.
 Hash's Parsefil CD was reissued on Cannonball Records as Hash Brown's Texas Blues Revue in 1999 and received good airplay nationwide, charting on the Living Blues poll for several months.
 Hash has a second band, The Browntones, where he plays harp and features a traditional Chicago sound.
 The first Browntones CD was released in Summer 2002 and also charted on the Living Blues radio poll.
 That release led to the formation of Browntone Records which Hash has used to help other local blues artists, such as Mitch Palmer and Chris Ruest to get their music out on CD.
+His most recent CD, Stop!
+Your Evil Ways, was released on Feffery Records in February of 2022.
 Hash is also a popular guitar and harmonica teacher and plays a mean solo acoustic gig, now and then.
+He also performs with A Band of Brothers, which is more of a country/rock act.

 Andrew "Jr. Boy" Jones is a Dallas native who got his first break playing in Freddie King's band at the age of 16.
 He later joined The Silent Partners and backed Katie Webster on one of her Alligator releases.
 He also led the Charlie Musselwhite Band for 8 years, toured the world, and shared in the honor of winning Band of the Year at the W.C.
 Handy Awards.
-He has been pursuing a solo career for the last several years with his first CD coming out on JSP in 1996.
+He has had a solo career since the mid 90's.
+His first CD, "I Need Time", came out on JSP in 1996.
 That CD was later leased to Bullseye and he then recorded a second CD for them.
 "Jr. Boy" is one of the most creative blues guitarists on the scene today.
-His career has been hamstrung by booking agent problems, but he finally seems on track to become one of the great blues stars of the future.
-Junior has recently released a live CD on 43rd Big Idea Records.
 In 2007 he played a month long series of gigs in Beijing China.
-Jr. has been in the studio recently working on a new CD for release in 2009.
+In 2009 he released Gettin' Real on Electro Fi Records.
+Junior recently married his performing partner, Kerrie LePai.
+Their most recent release is Junior Boy and Kerrie's Blues, which came out in November of 2019.

 interview

 Jim Suhler and Monkey Beat is another much loved Dallas band.
 Jim's blues roots run deep, in fact he used to host a two hour blues program on community radio station KNON.
 Jim is one of the toughest slide players around.
 So tough, he impressed George Thorogood, who helped him with his first release.
 Jim seems to be moving more in a rock direction on his recordings, but he still plays lots of blues live.
 Catch him at a live show with his friend Mike Morgan if you really want to see and hear some blues fireworks.
 Jim is currently spending a lot of time on the road playing in George Thorogood's band.
-He has recently released an acoustic CD, Dirt Road, on Topcat Records and a compilation CD with several new tracks, The Best of Jim Suhler and Monkey Beat, on Lucky 7.
-Jim's latest CD, Tijuana Bible, was released in Europe in 2008 and in the U.S.A. in early 2009.
+He released an acoustic CD, Dirt Road, on Topcat Records and a compilation CD with several new tracks, The Best of Jim Suhler and Monkey Beat, on Lucky 7.
+Jim's latest CD, "Live at The Kessler", was released in 2016.

 Jim Suhler photo